 For years, Outer Limits charged no co-fee to families receiving DES subsidies, bearing the extra cost to help more kids have access to child care.
 Nine months ago, with costs rising and the government contribution remaining static, they had to start charging a small co-pay.

 "Regular moms and dads not making a lot of money would be put on a wait list, which we sometimes refer to as the 'denial list,'" Berk said.

-It's important to note that the Strong Start program would focus dollars on schools rated three to five stars through First Things First's Quality First rating system.
+It's important to note that the Strong Start program would focus dollars on high-quality preschools.
+The definition of high quality would be determined by the Council-appointed commission but might look like First Things First's three- to five-star Quality First rating system.
 Child-care programs currently funded through DES that don't rank as high-quality or haven't been assessed for quality wouldn't be eligible.

 "Childcare means babysitting," Jacks said.
 "High quality preschool means cognitive and high academic skills to succeed in life."